The story of a magical day ....

 After this moment, it is customary for the Quinceañera and couples escorts to perform several choreographed dances, which may include rhythms like merengue, pop, salsa, etc..

-La Quinceañera and with her partner companion and his Court will dance 2 songs with each other - one slow song followed bIMG_3833y the merengue.
+La Quinceañera and with her partner companion and his Court will dance 2 songs with each other - one slow song followed by the merengue.
 They may have lessons beforehand.

 At the party, there is always the toast to the Quinceañera, known as the brindis.
 With decorated Champagne Glasses, the guests are invited to offer their congratulations and best wishes.